Translate

 While at school, we will send home a home reader with your child for you to help with their reading, it is very important and a vital part of your child's education to practise reading at home.
 This will help to improve your child's identification of their sounds, blending and segmenting words and improve their fluency of reading.

 Please read every day with your child, share stories too from home and from libraries.
-Our library day will be Wednesdays-so please ensure your child always has their reading book with them.
+Our library day will be Tuesdays-so please ensure your child always has their library reading book with them.

 Should you need any help at all please do not hesitate in speaking to a member of staff who will be more than happy to help.